Gentleman-Programming/Gentleman.Dots/README.md

 ### For macOS/Linux

+# IF you feel lucky...test the new automated process !!! just execute install-linux-mac.sh | it will do EVERYTHING for you 😘

 1. **Install a Terminal Emulator**

    You can choose between Kitty, WezTerm, or Alacritty as your terminal emulator.
 This repository provides configurations for all three, but it is recommended to use Alacritty.